What are Performance Bonds?

 When it’s time to apply for a bond, you want to make certain that you have all of the necessary documents and paperwork to do so.
 While different surety companies have different requirements for accepting an application, there are some basic requirements shared by all of these companies.
 For instance, you’ll need to state the volume of the project and its degree of difficulty.
 Most surety companies also ask for such information as:

-- A copy of the contract you’re being provided with
+- A copy of a contract you’re being provided with

 - Info about any real estate you own, as this will typically hasten the process

 - A minimum of two years of financial statements that have been prepared by a CPA